 If WGU was already available to Missouri residents, why was WGU Missouri established?

 Many Missouri residents have never heard of WGU.
 The establishment of WGU Missouri allows us to commit resources that will increase statewide awareness of the university and its programs, and experience in other states has shown that this will greatly increase enrollment.
-In addition, we have learned with WGU Indiana, WGU Washington, and WGU Texas that students find a state-endorsed, locally based university more credible.
+In addition, we have learned that students find a state-endorsed, locally based university more credible.

 - WGU is a nonprofit, online university established in 1997 by 19 U.S. governors to expand affordable access to higher education.